 What is the (name of) the custom?
 What is its meaning and/or origin of the custom?

+That is the thank of the custom: What is his meaning analor origin of the custom:

 When and where does it take place?

 What happens? / What do people do?

 Additional information